Doug Weight

-Douglas Daniel Weight (born January 21, 1971) is an American professional ice hockey coach, executive and former player.
+Douglas Daniel Weight (born January 21, 1971) is an American professional ice hockey coach, executive, and former player.
 He is also the former head coach and assistant general manager for the New York Islanders.
 During his 19-year National Hockey League career, he played for the New York Rangers, Edmonton Oilers, Carolina Hurricanes, Anaheim Ducks, St. Louis Blues and the New York Islanders.

 Playing career

 As a youth, Weight played in the 1983 Quebec International Pee-Wee Hockey Tournament with the Detroit Compuware minor ice hockey team.
 He graduated in 1989 from Notre Dame High School in Harper Woods, Michigan.
 He was drafted by the Bloomfield Jets of the North American Junior Hockey League (now known as the NAHL).
-During that time, high school hockey was not considered to be competitive enough in the Detroit, Michigan area.
-Weight followed in the footsteps of several other Detroit-area players by playing in the NAJHL, including Pat Lafontaine and Mike Modano.
-Weight led the NAJHL in scoring, and was recruited by Lake Superior State University.
+Weight led the NAJHL in scoring and was recruited by Lake Superior State University.

-Weight played two years in the NCAA with LSSU from 1989–91.
+Weight played two years in the NCAA with LSSU from 1989 to 1991.
 He was drafted by the New York Rangers in the 1990 NHL Entry Draft with their second pick, 34th overall.
 After completing his second year with his college team, he played a single playoff game with the Rangers in 1991, then split time between the Rangers and their AHL affiliate the Binghamton Rangers.
 He played 65 games with the Rangers in his first full NHL season, 1992–93, before being traded to the Edmonton Oilers for forward Esa Tikkanen.